-Aquaculture Feed and Fertilizer Resources Information System is intended to provide information on aquaculture feed and nutrient resources and guidelines to use the information on the feeding strategy.
+Aquaculture Feed and Fertilizer Resources Information System (AFFRIS) is intended to provide information on aquaculture feed and nutrient resources and guidelines to use the information on the feeding strategy.

 Each national aquaculture sector must be made aware of: